Moya/Moya/docs/Authentication.md

 let provider = MoyaProvider<YourAPI>(plugins: [authPlugin])
 ```

-By default, `AccessTokenPlugin` will add the authorization header to requests to
+By default, `AccessTokenPlugin` will add the authorization header to all
-any `TargetType`.
-If you want to control this behavior, you can have your
+requests.
+If you want to control this behavior for a `TargetType`, you can
-`TargetType` conform to `AccessTokenAuthorizable` and use `shouldAuthorize` to
+conform to `AccessTokenAuthorizable` and use `shouldAuthorize` to
 specify the behavior:

 ```swift